Heavy Metal Toxicity

 Patients with chronic metal toxicity tend to have more prominent involvement of the central and peripheral nervous systems.
 However, encephalopathy and peripheral neuropathies may occur within a few hours to days of acute high-dose exposure.

-Because lead toxicity is relatively common, any combination of GI complaints, neurologic dysfunction, and anemia should prompt a search for lead toxicity.
+Because lead toxicity is relatively common, any combination of gastrointestinal complaints, neurologic dysfunction, and anemia should prompt a search for lead toxicity.

 Laboratory Studies

 Specific laboratory testing for metals should be undertaken when the likelihood of toxicity is significant, based on a history and/or symptoms consistent with excessive exposure.
-See the relevant articles for more detailed recommendations regarding the most reliable testing measures for individual metal toxicity, as follows:
+See the relevant articles, as follow, for more detailed recommendations regarding the most reliable testing measures for individual metal toxicity:

 Hair analysis is not generally reliable and rarely indicated.

-The following standard laboratory determinations may help make the diagnosis of heavy metal toxicity or help gauge its severity:
+The following standard laboratory determinations may help to make the diagnosis of heavy metal toxicity or help to gauge its severity:

 Imaging Studies